 Program Specialist, PRISM Technical Director

-Melissa, a graduate of the MPH/RD program at the Gillings School of Global Public Health, came to the Department of Nutrition after developing a pilot corner store food access initiative with the NC Department of Agriculture.
+Melissa, a graduate of the Nutrition and Dietetics concentration at the Gillings School of Global Public Health, came to the Department of Nutrition after developing a pilot corner store food access initiative with the NC Department of Agriculture.
 Melissa currently teaches nutrition courses in the community and works as a Registered Dietitian specializing in nutritional impacts on the brain and aging.
 She also brings prior entrepreneurial skills in design and web development–as well as her experience as one of the first students to use PRISM!–to her role as PRISM’s technical director.